ibm-cloud-docs/EventStreams/satellite_provisioning.md

 {: step}
 {: #satellite-create-storage-assignment}

 The following steps require that you have access to Storage UI for {{site.data.keyword.satelliteshort}}.
 To enable your access, you must be added to the allowlist.
-[Contact IBM](https://www.ibm.com/contact/us/en/) to learn more.
+See [Before you begin](/docs/EventStreams?topic=EventStreams-satellite_about#satellite_before_you_begin) for details on requesting allowlist access.
 If you prefer to use the CLI to create the storage configuration from templates, and then assign that configuration to the {{site.data.keyword.messagehub}} messagehub service cluster you do not need access to the Storage UI for Satellite.
 If using the CLI, you should complete the storage configuration and assignment now.
 {: .important}

 During the {{site.data.keyword.messagehub}} service instance provision, block storage configuration is automatically queued for confirmation and assignment.
 This confirmation and assignment requires acknowledgement from the {{site.data.keyword.satelliteshort}} location administrator.